vm10k/SFA-Multiplayer/README.md

 ## Community
 Join our community to discuss strategies, report bugs, and stay updated on upcoming features. [https://discord.gg/TwfWuRnXun](https://discord.gg/td4qqkBXgv)

+# How to Add a Character?

+We welcome new characters!
+To keep the engine safe, you do not need to edit any existing game code.
+You only need to create and upload three things:

+### 1. Your Sprite Folder
+Create a folder named `images/misc/[character_name]/` (lowercase, e.g., `images/misc/homelander/`).
+Place your PNG spritesheets inside:
+*   `sprites.png` (Required: Idle, walking, attacks, hit reactions)
+*   `projectiles.png` (Optional: Fireballs, beams, etc.)
+*   `trail-sprites.png` (Optional: After-image effects)
+*   `misc-sprites.png` (Optional: Special effects)

+### 2. Your Sprite Coordinates (`player-[character_name]-spritedata.js`)
+Create a file named `player-[character_name]-spritedata.js` to map coordinates on your spritesheet.
+Use Ryu's spritedata file as a template.
+*   Make sure your main function is named: `Create[character_name]SpriteData`

+### 3. Your Move List & Frame Data (`player-[character_name].js`)
+Create a file named `player-[character_name].js` to define your character's stats, moves, and hitboxes.
+Use Ryu's character file as a template.
+*   Make sure your main function is named: `create[character_name]`

+Once these three items are ready, submit a Pull Request. and we will handle the system integration and add your character to the select screen!
 ---

 Copyright 2026 Fan Project.
 Server Alpha v1.0.
 All trademarks belong to their respective owners.